Tulsi Mala

 It symbolizes detachment from material desires and a commitment to the path of dharma.

-It is considered auspicious to wear during japa (mantra chanting) and while visiting temples or performing rituals.
+People consider it auspicious to wear during japa (mantra chanting) and while visiting temples or performing rituals.

 Pro Tip: If you chant the Hare Krishna Mahamantra or any mantra dedicated to Lord Vishnu, Rama, or Krishna, wearing a Tulsi mala can amplify the spiritual effect.